aravindvnair99/Motorola-Moto-E-condor-unbrick/CONTRIBUTING.md

+All contributions are welcome!
+Code, documentation, graphics or even design suggestions are welcome; use GitHub to its fullest.
+Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it would be appreciated!

+# How do I contact you?

+Check [here](https://github.com/aravindvnair99/Motorola-Moto-E-XT1022-condor-unbrick/blob/master/Contact%20me.md) for contact details.

 # I found some bugs or issues.
 Where do I report?

 Report [here](https://github.com/aravindvnair99/Motorola-Moto-E-XT1022-condor-unbrick/issues/new) in detail answering these questions:

 * What steps did you take to make the bug appear?
 * How can the bug be fixed?
 (Incase you know)
+* Which OS are you using?
+* Have you tried any trubleshooting steps such as a reboot for example?
+* Have you followed the prescribed prerequisites?

 # I want to participate in the discussion.